1

 Better SEO ranking

 Anyone who runs a website has already stumbled across the term SEO.
 SEO-optimized WordPress pages can make it to the top of Google - without paying for expensive ads.
 For optimal SEO optimization, many factors must be taken into account, such as page quality, meta information in HTML or page structure.
 But the loading time also plays an important role in the SEO ranking of your WordPress site.
-With slow loading times, you will never make it to the first page of organic Google results.
-With WPspace as your WordPress host, you can optimize the loading times of your WordPress website by up to 420% - for a better SEO ranking and more findability on the Internet
+In short: With slow loading times, it is more difficult to reach the first page of the organic Google results.

 Higher conversion rate and user retention